nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a property to buy: `addBuy`

-Adds a property which has to be bought to the address book.
-The property is associated to a contact in the Address Book.
+Adds a property which a client wants to buy to the address book.
+The property is associated to the specified contact in the Address Book.

 ![addBuy message](images/addBuy.png)